SioKCronin/website/content/about.md

 draft = false

 +++
-Siobhán is an engineering leader and media artist with a passion for platform engineering and nurturing strong communities.
+Siobhán is an engineering leader and artist with a passion for platform engineering and nurturing strong communities.

 She began her career researching how humans learn at Harvard's Lab for